Staying Queer While Dating Straight

 This is how it should happen in theory: I go to Pride or a gay club, I dance and laugh and celebrate with my boyfriend, and it's all rainbows and sunshine and love.
 The reality: a gnawing in my stomach that I have betrayed my queer side by bringing a straight person into a gay space and flaunting my straight privileges in front of people who have none.

-Of course, I've never had any abuse from LGBTI folk.
+Of course, I've never had any abuse from LGBT folk.
 But imposter syndrome is hard to shake off and creates a barrier between me and the rest of the community that means I can't fully immerse myself in Pride marches or gay clubs like my gay friends can.

 So what's the solution?
 Well, it's certainly not "don't bring your boyfriend."
 If I didn't bring my boyfriend to Pride events or gay clubs, it would seem like I was ashamed of him.
 Turn the tables: would it be okay to ask a lesbian not to bring her girlfriend to a family event because it would make people "uncomfortable"?
 Of course not.
 It's a horrific suggestion.
 My boyfriend isn't exclusively part of my "straight life," to be brought out in heterosexual spaces and hidden away in queer ones.

 When I'm in a gay club and introduce my boyfriend, I hurriedly say, "oh, but I'm bi," as if that, and not the money I just handed over at the door, is my ticket into the club.
-Or, worst, at the lowest points of desperately wanting to be part of the LGBTI community, I deny he's my boyfriend entirely.
+Or, worst, at the lowest points of desperately wanting to be part of the LGBT community, I deny he's my boyfriend entirely.
 What kind of person goes to a club and pretends they're single?
-I don't want to be that person, and my own community shouldn't force me into that position of denial that we LGBTI folk have fought so hard to overcome.
+I don't want to be that person, and my own community shouldn't force me into that position of denial that we LGBT folk have fought so hard to overcome.

 So what to do if you're a bi person in a queer space with your straight partner?
 Firstly, be respectful that you're introducing an element of heteronormativity and understand what responses may come about from it.
 Secondly, make sure that your partner will be sensitive and open-minded.
 If they're a straight man, they mustn’t be made uncomfortable by gay men or leery over gay women; if they're a straight woman, they can't gush over wanting a gay best friend.
 This attitude isn't confined to queer spaces, like marches or clubs.
 Honestly, if your straight partner isn't respectful of queer culture in your everyday relationship, then maybe think about whether they should have the privilege of loving a bi person.